Sunday, June 29, 2025

 The use of satellite intelligence, multi-layered defense systems, and integrated command control ensured that no Pakistani offensive gained traction.
 Meanwhile, domestic readiness—via civilian protection, dam safety, and real-time intelligence—was also commendably synchronized.

-India’s response to Pakistan’s aggression serves as a clear message: any threat to its territorial integrity, civilian life, or national security will be met with a powerful and calculated response.
+India’s response to Pakistan’s aggression serves as a clear message: any threat to its territorial integrity, civilian life, or will be met with a powerful and calculated response.
 Be it aerial threats, proxy terrorism, or economic warfare, India now possesses the tools—and the will—to respond decisively.

 Discover more from